CNC Programming with G-Code:

-This is the ultimate guide to CNC Programming.
-It will sharpen your skills so that you’re a great CNC Programmer by covering topics from basic CNC Programming all the way through to advanced topics such as Macro B programming.
+G-Code is the fundamental language of CNC Programming and this is the ultimate guide to CNC G-Code Programming.
+It will sharpen your skills so that you’re a great CNC G-Code Programmer by covering topics from basic CNC Programming all the way through to advanced topics such as Macro B programming.
 You get great examples, tips, videos, free software, and more.

 G-Code Standards and Dialects: What’s different; what’s the same?